marcelauliano/Nord_teaching/CuratedAssembly.md

      10. What is the QV diference of the primary genome (i) after purging ?

-     10.1 Based on the genome note publication of your https://wellcomeopenresearch.org/articles/8-442/v1)  what is the final QV of this assembly?
+     11. Based on the genome note publication of your https://wellcomeopenresearch.org/articles/8-442/v1 what is the final QV of this assembly?
+Final published values might vary slighly in relation to the datasets you are working with.

-     11\.
+     12\.
 For the subset of reads you have assembled for your species.
 Which kind of reads were they?
 What have you assembled there?
 What your blast result looks like?

 WELL DONE!